joerivrij/testautomation_workshop/README.md

-# testautomation_workshop
+# Testautomation Workshop

-Workshop to demo testautomation
+This project is meant as a testobject, a schematic view of the app is available.